Guo Mo: Dispute with Liu Yin

 Guo Mo did not appear to have faced punishment for his actions and resumed his role as a border commander.
-At the end of 329, Guo was summoned to the capital to become General of the Army of the Right.
+In January 330, Guo was summoned to the capital to become General of the Army of the Right.
 Guo had no interest in serving in the palace and was annoyed by this, so he vented his frustrations to the Inspector of Jiangzhou, Liu Yin.
 However, Liu told him he wanted nothing to do with the matter.
 When Guo was about to take up his new position, he asked Liu for assistance, but Liu once again snubbed him.
 Liu's advisors were also ill-judged towards Guo, so Guo's resentment for Liu grew.
 During a Laba Festival, Liu sent Guo a pig's head and a cup of wine, an insulting reference to his family background.
 Guo, angered, threw Liu's envoy into a nearby river.

 Some time that month, a man named Gai Zhun (蓋肫) kidnapped someone's daughter and made her his concubine.
 Liu's Chief Clerk, Zhang Man (張滿), demanded him to return the daughter to her family, but Gai refused.
 Earlier, Liu Yin's misconducts warranted him a letter of removal from the court, which he purposefully ignored.
 Gai went to Guo Mo and told him about the letter.
-He convinced Guo Mo that Liu Yin was planning something big, and the only person he feared and want to get rid of was Guo Mo.
-Guo Mo led his men to the government center where Liu Yin was at.
+He convinced Guo Mo that Liu Yin was planning a rebellion, and the only person he feared and wanted to get rid of was Guo Mo.

+Subsequently, Guo Mo led his men to the government center where Liu Yin was at.
 Officials who tried to stop Guo were threatened with clan extermination which Guo claimed was sanctioned by the court.
-Liu Yin was dragged out of the building and beheaded alongside his officials.
+Liu Yin was dragged out of the building and beheaded alongside his officials on 29 January 330.
 Guo Mo sent Liu Yin's head to the court and publicized a forged imperial decree to justify his actions.
 Guo Mo then took Liu Yin's daughter and concubines for himself while confiscating Liu Yin's property.
 Guo also tried to get the general Huan Xuan to join him, but Huan turned him down.